 This shaved ice meets cake hybrid is one of the prettiest versions of Kakigori I’ve ever seen.
 Composed of layers of shaved ice, cream and fresh fruit, It truly is a work of art, but edible and very yummy!

 Unlike traditional Kakigori made of condensed milk this one is made of fresh milk making for a lighter overall texture.
 They boast multiple toppings from fresh fruit, oreos and even have specialty flavors like fresh tiramisu!
 The best part is they are open till the early AM hours where they can start adding adult beverages to the kakigori (think alcohol and coffee liquors) – yum!

 Located on the 26th floor of the iconic hotel, this is likely the most high-end of all the choices listed.
-The kakigori comes as part of their summer special afternoon tea set.
+The kakigori comes as part of their summer special afternoon tea set (it is not available in winter time).
 For 1,800 yen one can get a petit four, a choice of kakigori and drink.
 For 5,000 yen, however, one can upgrade to caviar shaved ice.
 In addition to the syrup flavors one can even add champagne, taking Kakigori to a whole new extreme.

 This Kakigori shop, while somewhat out of the way location-wise boasts natural ice straight from the Nikko/Mt Fuji area.
 Their signature strawberry milk kakigori is well worth the trip, but they are also known for different flavors ranging from sweet potato to even natto and kinako!
 Strange sounding combinations but actually not a bad taste at all.